 Calcium requirement is low compared to other nutrients.
 The Ca requirement for the MD-2 variety appears to be higher than for Smooth Cayenne and the concentration in the plant depends on the availability of Ca in the soil.
+Calcium levels in plants (MD-2 variety) must be between 0.24-0.30 ppm at forcing for adequate growth of the fruit.
 The level in soils for optimum growth should be > 100 mg/kg (neutral ammonium acetate extraction).
 Calcium deficiencies symptoms are observed when soil Ca is less than 25 mg/kg.

 Calcium is quite important in the initial stages of crop establishment because cell division and differentiation are dependent on an adequate supply.
-Calcium is also very important after floral induction (forcing) due to is a period of rapid cell division and growth.
+Calcium is also very important after floral induction (forcing) because of the period of rapid cell division and growth.
 Calcium may improve cell structure and reduce fruit translucence.